angular/angular/aio/content/guide/styleguide.md

-**Avoid** defining long paths ie. path: 'home/crisis-center/crisis-center-list/crisis-list-detail:3'.
+**Avoid** defining long paths in the app module file: `home/crisis-center/crisis-center-list/crisis-list-detail:3`.

 </div>

 <div class="s-why">

-**Why?** Use of the routing module helps reduce clutter in the root and feature module files.
+**Why?** Use of the routing module helps increase readability and stabilization of your code.
+The order in which you define your paths effect how the application runs.
+When you add many complex paths in one location you may run into bugs.

 </div>